mikegcoleman/docker101-linux/README.md

 cd ~/docker101-linux/linux_tweet_app
 ```

-Then issue the `docker build` commmand to create a new Docker image.
+Then issue the `docker image build` commmand to create a new Docker image.

 ```
 docker image build --tag <your docker cloud id>/linux_tweet_app:1.0 .